vovapabyr/kafka-energy-peak-detection-streaming/README.md

 ```
 So, to summarize we have data coming from the 'submetering-stats-topic' topic, we aggregate data in windows, apply IQR method to detect peaks within each window, and then put detected peaks to the 'peaks-topic' topic.
 Because we have our windows overlapping, we do deduplication on the consumer side which reads from 'peaks-topic' topic.
 To check the topology see ```BuildEnergyPeakDetectionTopology``` method of the [SubmeteringStatsStreamingService](https://github.com/vovapabyr/kafka-energy-peak-detection-streaming/blob/main/src/EnergyPeakDetection.Streaming/SubmeteringStatsStreamingService.cs) class.
 **Note.
 The output stream which represents aggregation would contain all changes of the underlying KTable, which means in our case we would need to use ```suppress``` method of kafka streams to get the last state of window aggregation.
 But, because Streamiz library doesn't support the ```suppress``` method we get our final aggregation in stream, with the help of filtering out all intermediate states whose stats count is less than window size.**

+### Delivery semantics
+To detect peaks accurately we need to make sure that all submeterings' stats are definitely delivered once and are in the correct order.
+That's why we make our producer idempotent with infinite retries.

+### Time
+For energy peaks detection, we should rely on event time that's why a custom [event time extractor](https://github.com/vovapabyr/kafka-energy-peak-detection-streaming/blob/main/src/EnergyPeakDetection.Streaming/SubmeteringStatsEventTimeExtractor.cs) is implemented.

 ## How to run
 Before running the project you need to bind mount the directory with the dataset on your host computer to the directory producer uses [docker-compose.yml](https://github.com/vovapabyr/kafka-energy-peak-detection-streaming/blob/main/docker-compose.yml):